 10. Invitation Art Show

-An art show is a different spin on the talent show.
+An art show is a different spin on a talent show.
 Artistically inclined teens get a chance to demonstrate their gifts in exchange for an entrance fee that’s donated to charity.
 If the show is held in a school, other students can participate in the opening event.
-Music students could provide background music and light refreshments can be donated.
+Music students could provide background music, and light refreshments could be donated.

 11. Battle of the Bands | Music Competition